ferpoble2/Relief_Creator/readme.md

 - move_map: Tool that is active when moving the 2D map on the engine.

+# Reading NetCDF files

+The file `src/input/NetCDF.py` is the one in charge of reading the files in format NetCDF and generate numpy arrays.

+To achieve this, the program reads the contents of the file using the NetCDF4 library.
+That generates a dictionary-like object with the data of the file, then, the program search in the dictionary for the keys that have information about the latitude, longitude and height.

+## How to add more keys to search for in the netcdf files

+If at some point, in the moment of loading a file the program hits a KeyError, then is highly probable that the netcdf file have keys with another name that the ones the program uses.

+At the beginning of the file `src/input/NetCDF.py` there are three variables, `LONGITUDE_KEYS`, `LATITUDE_KEYS` and `HEIGHT_KEYS`.

+The first is the list of keys that the program will use to get the longitude data from the netcdf files, the second is the list of keys that the program will use to get the latitude data and the third is the list of keys that the program will use to get the height data.

+To add a new key for the program to use to search for the data, just add a new string with the name of the key at the end of the list that need to be modified.

 # About the parallel task on the engine

 The engine has implemented two main pipelines to delegate tasks to some time in the future, tasks and parallel tasks.